 170406 passes below the overbridge at Pettycur Bay with 1L10 Perth to Edinburgh service.
 It will pass the north bound HST very shortly.

 The Leeds to Aberdeen East Coast HST reappears at Pettycur Bay led by 43300.

 Turning round and looking north and 43300 is about to enter the 250 yard long Kinghorn Tunnel which passes through Witches Hill.
 The rear powercar is 43306.

 Turbostar 170431 exits the tunnel with 2G49, 0933 Newcraighall to Edinburgh via the Fife Circle.
-Despite the short length the tunnel has a kink in it as the contractor digging the tunnel missed the two working ends by the width of the bore.
+Despite its short length the tunnel has a kink in it as the contractor digging the tunnel missed the two working headings by the width of the bore.
 Hence the speed limit.

 A move to Seafield, just at the edge of Kirkcaldy at the site of the former Seafield Colliery.
 It is now a housing estate and part of it provides a grand viewing platform for the railway southbound.
 158733 is seen again working 1L12 1057 off Perth fo Edinburgh.

-The late morning sun shines and painst powercar 43208 leading East Coast's 1E14 0952 service from Aberdeen to Kings Cross in London.
+The late morning sun shines and paints powercar 43208 leading East Coast's 1E14 0952 service from Aberdeen to Kings Cross in London.